Opinion | A Supreme Court that still backs Obamacare won’t endorse Trump’s cockamamie coup

 With Roberts and Kavanaugh joining the three liberal justices in opposing a wholesale invalidating of the law, Obamacare looks to be here to stay, once again.

 This offers some reassurance about the chaos occurring outside the courtroom right now.
 President Trump is blatantly trying to overturn the results of a free and fair election, and if successful would bring 232 years of constitutional democracy to a halt.
-As in the ACA case, his politically weaponized Justice Department has joined the cause, while most Republicans avert their gazes.
+As in the ACA case, his politically weaponized Justice Department has gotten involved, while most Republicans avert their gazes.

-But it’s hard to see the justices going along with the role Trump wants them to play in what amounts to an attempted coup d’etat: invalidating the election results in several states, declaring that widespread fraud exists despite the absence of evidence, and allowing Republican state legislators to install Trump as president by fiat.
+But it’s hard to see the justices going along with the role Trump wants them to play in what could amount to a clumsy attempt at a coup d’etat: invalidating the election results in several states, declaring that widespread fraud exists despite the absence of evidence, and perhaps upholding a move by Republican state legislators to install Trump as president by fiat.

 Trump has reshaped the Supreme Court — but not that much.
-The conservative justices now have a 6-3 majority over the liberal justices, but the Obamacare arguments made it look more as if there are three factions on this court: three liberals, four reactionaries (Justices Amy Coney Barrett and Clarence Thomas, and to a lesser extent Neil Gorsuch and Samuel Alito), and two pragmatic conservatives.
+The conservative justices now have a 6-3 majority over the liberal justices, but the Obamacare arguments made it look as if three factions could emerge on this court: three liberals, four reactionaries (Justices Amy Coney Barrett and Clarence Thomas, and to a lesser extent Neil Gorsuch and Samuel Alito), and two pragmatic conservatives.
 Roberts and Kavanaugh, both of whom had practical experience in the executive branch before becoming judges, will, hopefully, be the ones to say no to Trump’s coup, if it comes to that — just as they were the ones resisting the massive trauma and turmoil that overturning the Affordable Care Act would cause.

 The Trump administration lawyer, Jeffrey Wall, didn’t hide the fact that his argument was exotic.
 “I understand the sort of reaction that we don’t see this sort of theory very often,” Wall said when Justice Elena Kagan noted that the administration’s argument would “explode” Supreme Court doctrine on who has standing to bring lawsuits.